-Ambulatory Wheelchair Advance Reservation Subscription On Demand Door to Door V V V V ✓ V a.
+Ambulatory Wheelchair Advance Reservation Subscription On Demand Door to Door V V • V V ~ a.
 Bariatric Transportation b.
-Hours and Days of Service c.
-Holidays
+Hours and Days of Service

-Suwannee River Economic Council, Inc. is required to transport all "common wheelchairs.
+Suwannee River Economic Council, Inc. will transport all "common wheelchairs.
 A common wheelchair is defined as a device which does not exceed 30 inches in width and 48 inches in length measured two inches above the ground and does not weigh more than 600 pounds when occupied.
 Wheelchairs that exceed these dimensions and weight may not to be transported.